 They do have great customer support as well as a lot of practical features.

-You can use my referral link and if you do, you get a discount and I get some $$ — but the best part is that I’ll hook you up with my email templates valued at $49.99.
+You can use my referral link and if you do, you get a discount and I get some $$ — but the best part is that I’ll hook you up with my email templates at no cost to you to help you get started.
 So once you sign up for a plan using my referral link, I’ll send you the emails and even help you set them up!

 Draft templates for all your client correspondence so all your clients will have a consistent experience and you won’t have to guess what you said to one client vs. another.